linux-kdevops/kdevops-history/README.md

 # kdevops

 kdevops provides a devops environment for Linux kernel development and testing.
-It makes heavy use of public ansible galaxy roles and optionally lets you use vagrant or terraform. kdevops is Linux distribution agnostic, and also supports OS X. It aims at letting you configure these tools and bring up a set of nodes for Linux kernel development as fast as possible.
+It makes heavy use of local ansible roles and optionally lets you use vagrant or terraform. kdevops is Linux distribution agnostic, and also supports OS X. It aims at letting you configure these tools and bring up a set of nodes for Linux kernel development as fast as possible.